quantprofessionals/eduquant.nl/content/courses/low_default_portfolios/index.md

 ## Target Audience

-The course is intended for
+The course module is intended for

 * IRB model developers and team leads with a specific interest in low-default portfolio IRB models
 * Model validators and team leads with similar interests